abpframework/abp/docs/Exception-Handling.md

     "code": "App:010046",
     "message": "Your request is not valid, please correct and try again!", "validationErrors": [{
-      "message": "Username should be unique. 'john' is taken by another user!", "members": ["userName"]
+      "message": "Username should be unique. 'john' is already taken by another user!", "members": ["userName"]
     },
     {